Information for Researchers who wish to use the Introductory Psychology Research Participation Pool (Subject Pool)

 identify codes are always 5 digit numbers.
 If you place a restriction

 or validation check on the code student enter to make sure it is a 5

 digit number, that may prevent students from mistakenly using their

 DePaul ID number instead.]

-Management System.
+Management System in the "Study URL" section when setting up the study.
 It is a little complicated to set up initially, but detailed instructions are available.
 Also check the Sona Systems Help Pages for brief updated instructions.
 This is the preferred method for granting credit for Qualtrics studies, and is the most secure and easiest to maintain once you set it up.

 A demographic survey is administered each quarter during the first

 two weeks of class.
 You can restrict enrollment to your studies based on

 answers to one or more prescreening questions.
 [Note: If you simply need to restrict enrollment based on whether the prescreening survey was completed, the final question on the prescreening survey can be used for this purpose.
 It just asks "Did you complete this survey?"]
 You can also restrict